 The contraceptive pill arrives

 In 1961 the big breakthrough in contraception came to New Zealand when doctors started prescribing ‘the pill’ – specifically Anovlar, manufactured by Schering.
-The contraceptive pill had been developed in the US by Dr John Rock and endorsed by the United States Food and Drug Administration in 1960.
-The pill gave progestin (synthetic progesterone) and oestrogen hormones in tablet form to shut down ovulation so no egg would be released.
+The contraceptive pill had been developed in the United States.
+The research was instigated by nurse and birth control campaigner Margaret Sanger and developed by Dr John Rock.
+The pill was endorsed by the United States Food and Drug Administration in 1960.
+It gave progestin (synthetic progesterone) and oestrogen hormones in tablet form to shut down ovulation so no egg would be released.
 An artificial menstrual bleed was triggered by taking a week’s break from the pill each month.

 Baby boom and bust

 The year the pill arrived in New Zealand, 1961, was the peak of the post-war baby boom, when New Zealand women had an overall average of 4.3 children.
 Though the baby boom continued into the early 1970s, the use of the pill had a significant effect on the birth rate.
 The boom was followed by what has been called a ‘baby bust’, the birth rate dropping to about two children per woman for both Māori and Pākehā in the 1980s and beyond.